Where are Kirkwood Community College graduates today? Read about the educational paths and achievements of Kirkwood alumni.

 In 2008 Jan made a career move, joining Hy-Vee in their human resources department.

 She returned to the retail side in 2010 and quickly rose through the ranks, working at several Hy-Vee stores across the Midwest.
 Her big break came in 2015 when a top Hy-Vee executive trained her to become a store director.
 That led to a management position as district store director in Cedar Rapids.
-This year, Jan was promoted to regional vice president, overseeing all of Hy-Vee’s South Dakota stores as well as a portion of the company’s Minnesota stores.
+Recently, Jan was promoted to regional vice president, overseeing all of Hy-Vee’s South Dakota stores as well as a portion of the company’s Minnesota stores.

 John’s Grocery has been an Iowa City staple since Doug Alberhasky’s grandfather bought the business in 1948.
 Doug began working at the store full-time in 1987.
 He started managing it after his sophomore year at the University of Iowa, and went on to graduate from Kirkwood’s Food Store Management program in 1997.